 - Adding conditional formulas

+- [Voiceover] Hello and welcome.
 My name is Paul Aubin and I'm thrilled to be here teaching you the Revit Architecture Family Editor course on lynda.com.
-When it comes to building information modeling, content is king.
+When it comes to building information modeling, content is key.
 Your projects will only be as good as the data and objects that you put in them.
-But you and I both know that certain items just require custom treatment, and the Family Editor is amazingly powerful and allows you to build just about anything you can imagine.
-In this course I'll get you started on the right foot by going over the high-level big picture concepts first.
-Then we're going to dive in and create some annotation and model Families.
+But you and I both know that certain items just require custom treatment.
+And The Family Editor is amazingly powerful, and it allows you to build just about anything you can imagine.
+In this course, I'll get you started on the right foot by going over the high-level big picture concepts first.
+Then we're gonna dive in and create some annotation and some Model Families.

-We're going to make those Families parametric by introducing flexible dimensions, materials, and visual characteristics.
-We'll explore several different kinds of Parameters: Parameters to control length, angle, driving array quantities, and inputting useful product data that we can report in our project schedules.
-We'll even look at creating advanced formulas and conditional statements to reduce data input, drive complex relationships, and prevent our Families from failing on bad input.
-So if you're ready to take your Rivet projects to the next level, then the Family Editor awaits you.
+We're gonna make those Families parametric by introducing flexible dimensions, materials, and visual characteristics.
+We'll explore several different kinds of parameters.
+Parameters to control length, angle, driving array quantities, and inputting useful product data that we can report in our project schedules.
+We'll even look at creating advanced formulas and conditional statements to reduce data-input, drive complex relationships, and prevent our Families from failing on bad input.
+So if you're ready to take your Revit projects to the next level, then the Family Editor awaits you.

 Let's get started.